tshepang/blog-movies/content/movies/Cleanskin (2012).rst

 who gives a very fitting character and performance.

-The first several moments are entrancing, and holds its own terms of execution (and grit) against far more expensive productions like those in the `Bourne series`__.
+The first several moments are entrancing, and compete favorably in terms of execution (and grit) against far more expensive productions like those in the `Bourne series`__.

 The one weak spot in the movie is the beheader character.